 - Your documents get stolen by family, friends, or staff, or,

 As you can see, some of the possible ways your SSN could get stolen are not preventable.
 This means you cannot guarantee that your identity stays safe.
-Of course, using a trusted identity theft protection service (like LifeLock) can help.
+Of course, using a trusted identity theft protection service can help.
 You will still want to know everything you need to do, supposing someone does steal and use your SSN.

 Did Someone Steal Your Social Security Number?